auroregosmant/INF224---IT-Paradigm/README.md

 STEP 11 :
-The following methods were implemented : find <name> ---------- > Searches a multimedia object or group in the table. play <name>---------- > Plays the multimedia object. createPhoto <name> -------→ Creates a photo, adds it to the table and sets it path by default to « ./name.png ». createVideo <name> --------→ Creates a video, adds it to the table and sets by default path « ./video.mp4 ». createGroup <name> ------→ Creates a group, and adds it to the table. printObjects ---------------→ Prints all objects contained in the table printGroups ------------→ Print all groups contained in the table, and the multimedia objects it contains.
+The following methods were implemented : find <name> -→ Searches a multimedia object or group in the table. play <name>-→ Plays the multimedia object. createPhoto <name> -→ Creates a photo, adds it to the table and sets it path by default to « ./name.png ». createVideo <name> -→ Creates a video, adds it to the table and sets by default path « ./video.mp4 ». createGroup <name> -→ Creates a group, and adds it to the table. printObjects -→ Prints all objects contained in the table printGroups -→ Print all groups contained in the table, and the multimedia objects it contains.

 STEP 12 :